Democrats will not provide votes to advance DHS funding bill in wake of Minneapolis shooting, Schumer says

 Nevada Sens.
 Jacky Rosen and Catherine Cortez Masto, who were two of the eight Democrats who voted against their party to end the 43-day government shutdown last year, both said Saturday that they will not support the measure funding DHS.
 Democratic Sen. Tim Kaine of Virginia, another one of those eight Democrats, already said Friday he would not support funding DHS.

+King suggested separating out DHS funding from the rest of the appropriations package to avoid a shutdown.
+"If those bills passed, 96% of the federal government is funded," King added.

+Sen. Patty Murray of Washington, the top Democrat on the Senate Appropriations Committee, said Saturday evening she "will NOT support the DHS bill as it stands."

-Several other Democratic senators on Saturday said they would not support funding DHS, including Sens.
+Several other Democratic senators on Saturday did not support funding DHS, including Sens.
 Elizabeth Warren of Massachusetts, Mark Kelly of Arizona, Chris Murphy of Connecticut, Brian Schatz of Hawaii, Mark Warner of Virginia, Tammy Baldwin of Wisconsin, Andy Kim of New Jersey and Alex Padilla of California.

 Murphy and Padilla, along with a small group of Democratic senators, have spent the past two days calling colleagues to whip opposition to the DHS funding bill, according to a source familiar with the negotiations.